Guna444/smart-resource-allocation-system/README.md

 A **menu-driven Java 17 console application** that simulates a real-world **resource allocation engine**.
 It allocates incoming tasks to eligible resources using **priority + deadline ordering**, **optimized data structures**, and **pluggable allocation strategies** (Strategy Pattern) to balance utilization and reduce bottlenecks.

-> Purpose: LLD/resume-ready project focusing on clean architecture, extensibility, and correctness (not a live web app).
+> Purpose: LLD/Project focusing on clean architecture, extensibility, and correctness (not a live web app).

 ---